 What happens if defaults increase?

-As we only lend to creditworthy borrowers, the rate of default is very low, but we're not complacent.
-The level of defaults can change over time, and we monitor the performance of loans closely.
-We run regular scenario tests which model the impact of changes in default rates on the Provision Fund.
+As we lend to creditworthy borrowers, expected losses are low, but we're not complacent.
+We monitor the performance of loans closely and run regular scenario tests to model the impact of changes in default rates on the Provision Fund.

-The following chart uses our published data to illustrate what the effect could be if loan default rates increased.
+The following chart uses our published data to illustrate what the effect could be if losses increased.
 Of course, RateSetter actively manages Provision Fund contributions to reduce the potential impact on investors.

-In short, if defaults were to increase significantly, the following things would happen:
+In short, if losses were to increase significantly, the following things would happen:

-- Firstly, the Provision Fund reduces in value.
+- The Provision Fund would reduce in value.

-- It may take longer than expected to receive your money back and access to your funds will be restricted.
+- It may take longer than expected to receive your money back and access to your funds may be restricted.

-- The Provision Fund is large enough to cover expected defaults 127 times over, but if it fell to zero then firstly, the amount of interest earned would decrease: the money that investors put in (capital) would be unaffected but they would earn less interest than they expected, but their capital would be unaffected.
+- The Provision Fund is large enough to cover expected losses 115 times over, but if it was depleted investors would earn less interest than they expected, but their capital would be unaffected.

 - If losses rose further, investors would start to lose capital, which means that they would get back less money than they put in.

-The Provision Fund is designed to absorb defaults, so investors are protected from losses as long as the Provision Fund has money in it.
-If defaults increase, the Provision Fund reduces in size, because money is being taken out of it to repay investors.
+The Provision Fund is designed to absorb losses to protect investors.
+If losses increase, the Provision Fund reduces in size, because money is being taken out of it to protect investors.

-If the Provision Fund runs out, a Resolution Event would be declared (see next section), and further defaults would mean that investors begin to lose interest – that is, the full amount of capital that they put in would be unaffected, but they would receive less interest.
-In the chart above, investors interest would reduce if defaults passed 3.0% until defaults reached 11%.
-However, they would not lose capital: they would get back at least as much as they put in.
+If the Provision Fund runs out, further increases in losses would mean that investors begin to lose interest, although capital would be unaffected.
+In the chart above, investors' interest would reduce if losses increased to between 3.6% and 8.7%.
+However, investors would not lose capital: they would get back at least as much money as they put in.

-Only when the default rate exceeds 11% would investors lose any capital, and get less money back than they put in.
-If default rates reached 14%, investors would be expected to lose 2.5% of capital (that is, they would get back just over 97p for every £1 they had invested).
+Only when losses exceed 8.7% would investors lose any capital, and get less money back than they put in.
+If losses reached 14%, investors would be expected to lose 5.3% of capital (that is, they would get back just under 95p for every £1 they had invested).

-For the sake of clarity, this chart makes three prudent assumptions, which mean that it underestimates the protection of the Provision Fund:
+For the sake of clarity, this chart makes two prudent assumptions, which mean that it underestimates the protection of the Provision Fund:

 - RateSetter actively manages the Provision Fund, by determining how much borrowers pay into it.
 If the Provision Fund was falling significantly in value, it’s likely that RateSetter would increase contributions into the Provision Fund.
 This is not reflected in the chart.